LauYeeYu/RV32I-CPU/docs/overview.md

 Cache includes instruction cache (icache) and data cache (dcache).

 In this design, every data is read from cache.
 Instruction cache is read only, while data cache can be either written or read.

+See the [document for Cache](cache.md) for more details.

 ### Instruction Unit

-The instruction unit fetches and decodes the instruction at the addression stored in PC.
+The instruction unit fetches and decodes the instruction at the address stored in PC.

+See the [document for Instruction Unit](instruction_unit.md) for more details.

 ### Predictor

 Predictor predicts which branch will probably be taken when encounters branch statement.
 [Reorder buffer](#reorder-buffer) gives predictor data to predict.

+See the [document for Predictor](predictor.md) for more details.

-### Load / Store Buffer
+### Load & Store Buffer

-Load / Store Buffer is used to commit changes to memory.
+Load & Store Buffer is used to commit changes to memory.
 Since the only way to access memory is to use the cache, these commits is actually pushed into cache.

+See the [document for Load & Store Buffer](load_store_buffer.md) for more details.

 ### Reorder Buffer

-The reorder buffer (RoB) is a buffer that track the state of instructions that are not yet committed.
+The reorder buffer (RoB) is a buffer that track the states of instructions that have not yet committed.

 The entries in RoB have two state - ready or not ready.
 If the first entry is ready, we commit this data into the register.

+See the [document for Reorder Buffer](reorder_buffer.md) for more details.

 ### Reservation Station

 The reservation station is a table that records the pending or executing instructions.
 When an instruction have just finished calculating, the data is sent to the RoB for committing this result.

+See the [document for Reservation Station](reservation_station.md) for more details.

 ### Register File

 The register file is a table that records the latest dependency of each register.

+See the [document for Register File](register_file.md) for more details.